crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 [vimeo https://vimeo.com/74688948]

-(Some Pro features are shown in this video)
+(NB.
+Two Pro features are also shown in this video: custom taxonomies and support of registered image sizes).

+The plugin has a comprehensive documentation page located here: http://helpforwp.com/plugins/featured-images-for-categories/

 **Work with custom taxonomies?**